-- (18) 'securities account' means an account on which securities may be credited or debited; - (19) 'CSD link' means an arrangement between CSDs whereby one CSD becomes a participant in the securities settlement system of another CSD in order to facilitate the transfer of securities from the participants of the latter CSD to the participants of the former CSD.
-CSD links include standard links, customised links, indirect links, relayed links and interoperable links; - (20) 'standard link' means a CSD link whereby a CSD becomes a participant to the securities settlement system of another CSD under the same terms and conditions as applicable to any other participant to the securities settlement system operated by the latter; - (21) 'customised link' means a CSD link whereby a CSD that becomes a participant to the securities settlement system of another CSD is provided additional specific functions to the functions normally provided by that CSD to participants to securities settlement system; - (22) 'interoperable link' means a CSD link whereby the CSDs agree to establish mutual technical solutions for settlement in the securities settlement systems that they operate: - (22a) 'Indirect link' means an arrangement between a CSD and a third party other than a CSD, that is a participant to the securities settlement system of another CSD.
+- (18) 'securities account' means an account on which securities may be credited or debited; - (19) 'CSD link' means an arrangement between CSDs whereby one CSD becomes a participant in the securities settlement system of another CSD in order to facilitate the transfer of securities from the participants of the latter CSD to the participants of the former CSD or accesses the other CSD indirectly via an intermediary.
+CSD links include standard links, customised links, indirect links, and interoperable links; - (20) 'standard link' means a CSD link whereby a CSD becomes a participant to the securities settlement system of another CSD under the same terms and conditions as applicable to any other participant to the securities settlement system operated by the latter; - (21) 'customised link' means a CSD link whereby a CSD that becomes a participant to the securities settlement system of another CSD is provided additional specific services to the services normally provided by that CSD to participants to securities settlement system; - (22) 'interoperable link' means a CSD link whereby the CSDs agree to establish mutual technical solutions for settlement in the securities settlement systems that they operate; - (22a) 'Indirect link' means an arrangement between a CSD and a third party other than a CSD, that is a participant to the securities settlement system of another CSD.
 Such link is set up by a CSD in order to facilitate the transfer of securities to its participants from the participants of another CSD;